 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions while using toremifene

 It is very important that your doctor check your progress at regular visits to make sure that toremifene is working properly.
 Blood tests may be needed to check for unwanted effects.
 It is important for women to have regular gynecologic check-ups while taking toremifene.

 It is unlikely that a postmenopausal woman may become pregnant.
-But, you should know that using toremifene while you are pregnant could harm your unborn baby.
+But, using toremifene while you are pregnant could harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using toremifene to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+If you think you have become pregnant while using toremifene, tell your doctor right away.

 Hypercalcemia (high calcium in the blood) and tumor flare (increased size of a tumor) are more likely to occur in patients with bone problems who are taking toremifene.
-Stop using toremifene and check with your doctor right away if you have abdominal or stomach pain, confusion, constipation, depression, dry mouth, increased urination, loss of appetite, metallic taste, muscle weakness, pain and swelling in the bones and muscles surrounding a tumor, thirst, unusual tiredness, or weight loss.
+Check with your doctor right away if you have stomach pain, confusion, constipation, depression, dry mouth, increased urination, loss of appetite, metallic taste, muscle weakness, pain and swelling in the bones and muscles surrounding a tumor, thirst, unusual tiredness, or weight loss.